Guitarhub786/giphy-text/README.md

 With these non-serious Apps that only needs an email, and the worst that can happen is your monthly quota will run out and you can’t use your app.
 However, some services require your credit card details in order to get the API_KEY.
 In the wrong hands this could be quite costly.
 Personally, I felt that was a shame as there are some great API resources out there that could be use for personal or portfolio projects that could be made with just HTML/CSS/JavaScript you may want to share.
 The idea of this App is that if there was a popular (or people had) an API_KEY of their own.
 You could send your Project to anyone on the web and not worry about losing your API_KEY as the user on the other end enters their own API_KEY at the start of the application.

-* I found the CSS and especially trying to get the elements to wrap around challenging as the “HTML” is not all hard-coded and are created dynamically via code into the DOM.
+* I found the CSS and especially challenging trying to get the elements to wrap around challenging as the “HTML” is not all hard-coded and are created dynamically via code into the DOM.
 This is compounded by the fact that because of the Randomizing of the Algorithm the output display is ‘nested’.

 ![Markdown Logo](css-elements.png)
 <!-- <img src="./css-elements.PNG" alt="Chingu Coupons preview image"/> -->